The Gaston County Museum is Now Open!

 Our entrance door has changed!
 When arriving at the museum, please use the accessible entrance to the left of the Hoffman Hotel.
 When the museum is open, there will be welcome signs to guide you.

-Masks are required for all visitors and staff inside the museum.
+We ask that all visitors wear masks during their visit.
 The museum will provide masks upon entry to any visiors in need of one.

 Visitor numbers are limited to 10 persons per hour.
 The museum is housed in a 1852 building, and so interior spaces are not as large as modern buildings.
 Limiting guests to 10 per hour helps us to ensure safe social distancing.